I have a unique toadstool in my yard. Is there a safe way to preserve it?

 Post back what you decide!

 The only I know how to do this is with a clear resin.
 They use this to make different types of bookends or to preserve flowers.
 You will need to make a box or a mold holder to put this in.
 Normally plastic works well to do this.
-Now place the toadstool in the box and pour the resin in.
-Allow it to harder and when done you will have a perfect toadstool that you can sit on your desk and admire each day.

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.